jdgarwick/SonicPi/README.md

 sample :drum_cymbal_open
 ```

-Now, get structuring your code with iteration and loops!
-5.3 Conditionals

 # Conditionals

 A common thing you'll likely find yourself wanting to do is to not only
 play a random note (see the previous section on randomness) but also
-make a random decision and based on the outcome run some code or some
+make a random decision and based on the outcome, run some code or some
 other code.
 For example, you might want to randomly play a drum or a
 cymbal.
 We can achieve this with an `if` statement.